 Yeah, I feel inspired by him.
 I kind of drew parallels with him and Tom Petty.
 The way he was able to reclaim publishing rights, his fortitude, and the way his father didn’t show support for him until he was famous.
-I felt the rock and roll spirit.
-It kind of determines your success.
-I mean that’s the measure of true success; not just money but also not backing down.
+The true measure success is also about never backing down.

 I think a lot of the time it’s you have people telling you that you can’t do it.

 Yeah, that’s a good one.